Dylan920424/ArtificalLife/README.md

 # ArtificalLife
 run the search.py file to run parallel hill climber evolution with both body and brain mutations training the body to move away from the camera

+# Constants that could be changed in constants.py
+- numberOfGenerations: The number of generations that the parallel hill climber goes through
+- populationSize: The size of the population per iteration
+- maxLinks: the maximum amount of links that a randomly generated creature could have
+- motorJointRange: the range that the joints could move on each motor
+- steps: the amount of steps each evaluation goes through

 # Body plan and Brain generation
 Everything was randomized and initialized in the init function creating a series of matrixes.